 When adults—especially moms and dads—think about going back to school, many see no way to squeeze college into their hectic routines.
 But it is possible—and we’re here with tips for success in online courses.
 Attending college online helps with that time crunch.
 Not having to commute to a campus saves adult students several hours per week.
 These stolen hours can then be applied to home study time.
 Truth is, the average working American has about 30 hours of free time per week.
 That’s right: 30 hours.
 The key is learning how to manage your time tightly.

 Step 1: Time Management

 The most common culprit of free time is TV.
 Most adults spend about 20 hours per week watching TV.
-I am not saying you should never watch TV; I’m suggesting that you give up watching the TV shows that do not really interest you.
+We are not saying you should never watch TV; we’re suggesting that you give up watching the TV shows that do not really interest you.
 Free up your time.
 Record what you love for viewing on demand and nix the rest of that dead TV time.
 Reducing your TV time by 10 hours per week will result in 10 hours of free time to devote to your online education.
 Ten hours of free time per week is enough to complete that long-delayed dream of earning a college degree.

 Step 2: Start Out Part-Time